 Great Traverses in Washington State and beyond…

 Welcome to my traverse page.
 I am very fascinated by the practice of climbing to a nice mountain summit-> Then, continuing on the ridges that connect to then even more mountains .
 These are long ridge-top traverses with many peaks available along the way.
-Makes for an intense outing.
-The pursuit is obviously available to the seasoned, experienced, and lucky climber for sure.
-One should be in top form for the demands of the top tier adventures..
+Trips like these often make for an intense and rewarding outing.
+The pursuit is obviously available exclusively to the seasoned, experienced, and lucky climber for sure.
+One should be in top form for the demands of the top tier adventures..duh.

 Having done a few, I am hooked.
-They are very rewarding.
 It is great to be on a mountain summit.
 Traverses allow you to spend days (AND NIGHTS!!!) on many summits, as well as see NEW territory for the entire trip!…… Wow!
 Lets get going!!

 Perhaps, The qualities of a great traverse should consider the following :